tumdum/rlox/README.md

-# rlox
+# rlox--
-rust byte code compiler and vm for lox language based on the c implementation described in http://craftinginterpreters.com/
+rust byte code compiler and vm for language based on the lox c implementation described in http://craftinginterpreters.com/